zenorocha/wedocs/intro/using-the-command-line.md

 If you use Windows, you probably want the [Windows amd64 installer](https://bin.equinox.io/c/8WGbGy94JXa/cli-stable-windows-amd64.msi).
 For other systems, check a list of [all builds available](https://bin.equinox.io/c/8WGbGy94JXa/cli-stable-windows-amd64.zip).

+**Check your docker configuration:** docker comes with a 2.0GB maximum memory limit by default on macOS and Windows.
+You should increase this limit to at least 4.0GB.

 <!-- </article> -->